Questions I and II

 Freedom Rides

-This was a protest against race segregation especially on the blacks in bus rides in 1961.
-It led to banning of the segregation by the Supreme Court.
+This was a protest against race segregation, especially on the black bus rides in 1961.
+It led to the banning of segregation by the Supreme Court.

 METCO was established to expand equal educational opportunities and diversity in Boston by admitting other students from different races.